AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 ```
 !!!
 Warning "I have a YAML only config.
 Pleas adjust to your own configuration"

-####:octicons-checklist-24: Step 2: Include decluttering_templates to lovelace.yaml
+####:octicons-checklist-24: Step 2: Add decluttering templates

+**:octicons-check-circle-16: Step 2a:**

+!!!
+Warning "Install the decluttering card first, if you haven't installed it yet"
+    Use HACS to install the decluttering card.

+Then you *should* have the following in your `lovelace.yaml` file:
 ```yaml title="lovelace.yaml"
 # Decluttering Templates
 decluttering_templates:
   !include lovelace/decluttering_templates/decluttering_templates.yaml
 ```
+**:octicons-check-circle-16: Step 2b:**
+Add the decluttering templates for SAK to your installation.

 !!!
-Warning "Install the decluttering card first, if you haven't installed it yet"
-    Use HACS to install the decluttering card.

-!!!
 Info "The supplied `decluttering_templates.yaml` file contains the templates for SAK."
     If you already use the decluttering card, merge the files.

+####:octicons-checklist-24: Step 3: Add SAK templates

+**:octicons-check-circle-16: Step 3a:**
+Add the SAK templates to the `sak_templates` folder.

+Create the `sak_templates` folder in the `lovelace` folder and add all the files.

+**:octicons-check-circle-16: Step 3b:**
-####:octicons-checklist-24: Step 3: Include sak_templates to lovelace.yaml
+Include sak_templates to lovelace.yaml

 ```yaml title="lovelace.yaml"
 # Swiss Army Knife Templates
 sak_templates: